It is a distressing experience for an organisation when, without warning, it receives a civil penalty UK immigration notice.

-A civil penalty notice informs an organisation it has employed a person who did not have permission to work in the UK, in breach of section 15 of the Immigration, Asylum and Nationality Act 2006.
+A civil penalty notice informs an organisation it has employed someone who did not or does not have permission to work in the UK, in breach of the prevention of illegal working regime.

 A business can either accept and pay the civil penalty for illegal employment, or return an objection form.